a few words about us

 Fort St John Public Library

-Gaming Center & Merchandise – Magic the Gathering, Pokémon and more
+Gaming Center & Merchandise – Pokémon, board games, and more

 Our office hours are Monday – Friday, 9am – 5pm.
 Closed on holidays.